Reubes77/whack-a-mole/README.md

 ### Color scheme

 This game is meant to be fun and I wanted a color that best represents that essence and I chose to use the color Orange.
 The second colour to complement and contrast against the Orange is White as it also allows for easy readibility.
 Below is a breakdown of the colors and their usage.
+An accent color of Dark Grey which represents mystery and is used to compliment the design and used minimally.

-  - #b45f06 used as background color.
+  - #b45f06 (Orange) used as background color.

-  - #ffffff used for headlines and primary text, background color for fees and contact page.
+  - #ffffff (White) used for all text.

+  - #333333 (Dark Grey) used for the holes.

 ![Color palette](assets/images/color-palette.webp)